MarinerLHS/junior_qa_project/sql_testing/test_plan_sql.md

 1. SELECT Tests

-- Retrieve all users
+- Get all users

-- Retrieve user by ID
+- Get user by ID

-- Retrieve users with their orders (JOIN)
+- Get users with their orders (JOIN)

-- Retrieve users with no orders (LEFT JOIN)
+- Get users with no orders (LEFT JOIN)

 - Check product prices